Prohibition of Sexual Assault, Sexual Harassment, Dating and Domestic Violence, and Stalking

 New and Ongoing Employee Education

-Provided through both online and in-person modules, employees receive training on prevention and reporting at orientation and on an annual schedule.
+Provided through both online and in-person modules, employees receive training on prevention and reporting sexual misconduct at orientation and on an annual schedule.

 University Police Seminars

-First-year students are required to attend active bystander training, which plays an important role in helping to prevent sexual assaults and harassment.
+First-year students are required to attend active bystander training, which plays an important role in helping to prevent sexual assault, harassment and bias incidents.
 Some examples include:

 - speaking up when someone discusses plans to take sexual advantage of another person;

-- confronting people who seclude, hit on, try to make out with, or have sex with people who are incapacitated;
+- confronting people who seclude, hit on, or attempt to engage in sexual activity with people who are incapacitated;

 Sexual Assault Task Force